dana11235/prixfixe/README.md

 PrixFixe
 ========

 Simple in-memory prefix search server.
 Uses a Trie as the underlying implementation.
-Can be used for autocomplete.
+It is designed to be used for autocomplete, since ActiveRecord is too slow to do this quickly and efficiently.

 Right now, it just allows you to set/get keys, and prefix search.
 Hopefully more later.

 ## Running The Server
+You can use optional parameters -port and -file
-    go run src/main.go -file={test.json}
+    go run src/main.go -file={test.json} -port={8080}

 ## Running The Tests
     go test prixefixe